 Agency workers

 We use only reputable employment agencies to source labour and verifies the practices of any new agency it is using before accepting workers from that agency.
-For temporary resource requirements which are not related to business services, we have an arrangement with Comensura for the supply of agency staff which simplifies the way agency workers are hired and enables us to manage our use of agency workers more effectively.
+For temporary resource requirements which are not related to business services, we have an arrangement with Comensura for the supply of agency staff which simplifies the way agency workers are hired and this enables us to manage its use of agency workers more effectively.

 We have chosen to adopt the national framework procured by the Yorkshire Purchasing Organisation (YPO) for the contract between itself and Comensura.
-Details of the expectations placed upon Comensura relating to modern slavery transparency are set out in the Yorkshire purchasing organisation template agreement with Comensura.

-In addition to this, we expect the agencies that Comensura uses to follow the government code of practice when recruiting international candidates to a role in the UK health and social care sector.
+Details of the expectations placed upon Comensura relating to modern slavery transparency are set out in Appendix 2.
+In addition to this, we expect the agencies that Comensura uses to follow the Government code of practice when recruiting international candidates to a role in the UK Health and Social Care sector.

 Employee code of conduct